-- "Prototype Online: Inventive Voices" is produced by the Museum's Lemelson Center for the Study of Invention and Innovation and features interviews and lectures of renowned inventors and innovators.
-This series also has a podcast activity guide.
+- “Prototype Online: Inventive Voices” was produced by the museum's Lemelson Center for the Study of Invention and Innovation and features interviews and lectures of renowned inventors and innovators.

 Patti McGee has a lot of "firsts" to her name--first professional woman skateboarder, first woman inducted into the International Skateboarding Hall of Fame, and--in 1965 at the age of 19--the first skateboarder to appear on the covers of both Life and Skateboarder Mag

 Filmmaker Jacob Rosenberg knows more than a little about the skate world.
 A former skater himself, Rosenberg grew up with skateboarder Danny Way, whose 2005 jump over the Great Wall of China is the stuff of legend.

 Harry Clarke, a Museum Freedom School intern, discusses how we should remember Martin Luther King, Jr.

 Lemelson Center Fellowships support a wide range of research on the history of invention and innovation.